 The Physiotherapist directs and is responsible for a highly trained team: the equine will have been carefully assessed and selected for its temperament and individual movement quality; a horse handler under the Physiotherapist’s guidance will control the speed and direction of the equine; a side walker will walk alongside the client to assist/support as required.

 Often specialist equipment will be chosen by the Physiotherapist to maximise the transfer of the horse’s movement and warmth to the client e.g. a soft sheepskin sitting pad will be used in the place of a traditional saddle.

 Backriding can be undertaken by a Chartered Physiotherapist who has undertaken specialist training and who has been deemed competent to practise this technique.

 A client with poor postural/head control may, after assessment, be considered suitable for backriding whereby the Physiotherapist will sit behind the client on the horse and combine the equine’s movement together with facilitation techniques to encourage and develop better postural control.
-The Physiotherapist will be drawing on her neuro-developmental skills, and she will possess a high degree of horse riding skill.
+The Physiotherapist will be drawing on their neuro-developmental skills, and will possess a high level of horse riding skills.

 4. Therapeutic Vaulting:

 Vaulting can be defined as ‘gymnastics upon a moving horse’.